AdaCore/gnatstudio/docs/users_guide/extending.rst

 manipulated through various tools.

 The default set of attributes used by GPS in a project file is limited to those attributes used by tools packaged with GPS or GNAT.
-If you're delivering your own tools, you may want to store similar information in the project files, since they're a very convenient location to associate specific settings with a given set of source files.
+If you are delivering your own tools, you may want to store similar information in the project files, since they are a very convenient location to associate specific settings with a given set of source files.

 GPS lets you manipulate the contents of projects through XML customization